danomatika/PdParty/doc/composerpack/README.md

 This scene type basically acts as a wrapper around a patch folder.

 * a folder that contains a _main.pd patch
+* an optional background image named "background.png" or "background.jpg"
+* an optional font named "font.ttf" or "font.otf"
+* an optional browser icon named "thumb.png" or "thumb.jpg" and a min size of 55x55
 * an optional info json file named "info.json"
 * requires all event types
 * landscape or portrait orientation is interpreted from the canvas size

-Running a regular .pd patch is the same as running a PdParty scene.
+Running a regular .pd patch (a Patch scene) is the same as running a PdParty scene, except for background support.

 Samples & Tests
 ---------------